How Does Exercise Lower Cholesterol?

 The Cholesterol In Your Body

-Lipoproteins are spherical particles that carry cholesterol and other lipids through your bloodstream.
-Low-density lipoproteins (LDL) and high-density lipoproteins (HDL) are the two most well-known lipoproteins (HDL).
+Lipoproteins, the spherical particles responsible for transporting cholesterol and other lipids through your bloodstream, primarily come in two forms: Low-density lipoproteins (LDL) and high-density lipoproteins (HDL).

 The Good and Bad Cholesterol

 How does exercise lower cholesterol?
 HDL, commonly known as good cholesterol, removes cholesterol from the bloodstream.
 On the other hand, LDL, often termed the "bad" cholesterol, can lead to plaque buildup in the arteries (atherosclerosis), resulting in an increased risk of heart attacks and strokes.